Missouri S&T stuns No. 11 McKendree for historic program victory

 ·

-The record holder for career kills at Missouri S&T has now spread headed the Miners to another program first.
+The record holder for career kills at Missouri S&T spread headed the Miners to another program first.

 Outside attacker Nate Meyer had a team-high 16 kills as Missouri S&T upset No. 11 McKendree 16-25, 25-22, 25-18, 25-21 on Friday for its first win in program history against a nationally ranked team.